saratjab/git-project/readme.md

 - **Interactive Data Viewing:**
   - Users can view raw data in increments of 5 rows upon request.
+  - The program provides an option to continue viewing additional data.

 ## Installation & Setup
 1. Ensure you have Python installed (recommended version: 3.x).